tingham/serverside-scoreboard/README.md

 The idea here is to build a simple server-side scoreboard mechanism that can be used by clients to share and compare scores.

-Here's an example of how the data would be displayed by a client:
+Here's an example of how the data may be displayed by a client:

 ```
+Rank   Initials   Level   Score

           TOP SCORES

-Rank   Initials   Level   Score

  1       HAY       49     62,750
  2       ACK       45     57,200